linto-ai/linto-stt/nemo/README.md

 If you have a GPU, you can add `-e DEVICE=cuda --gpus all` to the command.

-Once the API is running, you can test it using:
+Once the API is running, you can test (from the root of the repository) it using:
 ```sh
 python test/test_streaming.py -v --audio_file test/bonjour.wav
 ```